Iraq drills first well in Huwaiza oil field near Iranian border, oil ministry says

-BAGHDAD Iraq started drilling the first well in the Huwaiza oil field near the Iranian border, which may contain one billion barrels in reserves, the Iraqi oil ministry said on Sunday.
+BAGHDAD (Reuters) - Iraq started drilling the first well in the Huwaiza oil field near the Iranian border, which may contain one billion barrels in reserves, the Iraqi oil ministry said on Sunday.

 The field is being developed by state-run Maysan Oil Company which oversees the oil and natural gas industry in the namesake region, the ministry said in a statement.